carloniluca91/spring-kafka-streaming/README.md

 # Spring Kafka Streaming

-Spring Boot application for receiving batches of data in `xml` or `json` format from various sources, convert them as `.avro` records and publish them on some `Kafka` topics
+Spring Boot application for receiving batches of data in `xml` or `json` format from various sources and publish them on some `Kafka` topics in a standardized shape

 The project consist on following modules